horker/pswinsearch/README.md

 PS C:\> iws -SQL "SELECT System.ItemName FROM SystemIndex WHERE @Music.Artist like '%beatles%' and @DateCreated >= '2018/01/01'"
 ```

-An example using SQL as query language.
+This is an example using SQL as query language.

+## Notes

+This cmdlet searches only the files indexed by the Windows Search subsystem.
+This behavior is different from that of Windows Explorer.

 ## License